Zaph-x/Relanota.UWP/Relanote.FrontEnd/Assets/formatting.md

 # Formatting Notes
 ___

-Relanote supports a subset of the Markdown language.
+Relanota supports a subset of the Markdown language.
 This page gives you an overview of the supported syntax, and how it can format your notes.

 ## Italics